 If the state is translated, the translation procedure sends the translated message (retrieved from the out parameter of the OutFunction) to the port it is mapped or connected to.

 If the state is partially translated, the sent message of theInnerOutType contains several messages (or message fragments) of theOuterOutType.
 In this case, the translation procedure sends the translated message to the mapped or connected port.
 The translation function is then called again, with the same in parameter value, to enable sending of the remaining messages.

+If the state is discarded, the translation procedure ends, with no data sent to the connected or mapped port (the message was intentionally discarded).

 NOTE: In the fragmented case the non-translated part of InnerOutType has to be explicitly assigned to port variables.